Services

 3. Click Add > Service in the menu bar

-4. Optional: Load default values using Default Values > Load in the menu bar
+4. If you have suitable default values saved, load them using Default Values > Load in the menu bar

 5. Select the Service Type.
 Unlike numbers, there’s no auto-detection.
 Choose the type that matches the product or service you’re billing for.